juliangehring/MultipleTesting.jl/docs/citations.md

 ## Estimation of π₀

+Benjamini, Y., Krieger, A.M., and Yekutieli, D. (2006).
+Adaptive linear step-up procedures that control the false discovery rate.
+Biometrika 93, 491–507.

 Langaas, M., Lindqvist, B.H., and Ferkingstad, E. (2005).
 Estimating the proportion of true null hypotheses, with application to DNA microarray data.
 Journal of the Royal Statistical Society: Series B (Statistical Methodology) 67,